jesinkjoy/solar-panel-decision-analysis/README.md

 # ☀️ Residential Solar Panel Decision Analysis

 This project investigates whether a homeowner should install residential solar panels using structured decision-making methods.
-It was completed as part of the SCMA-642 – Decision and Risk Analytics course at VCU.

 ---